rachelnertia/rachelnertia.github.io/_posts/2016-08-15-fantastic-beats-12.md

 title: Fantastic Beats and Where to Find Them
 category: Music
 comments: true
-tags: [ Chris Zabriskie, Mass Effect, Vaporwave ]
+tags: [ Chris Zabriskie, Mass Effect, Sam Hulick, Vaporwave ]
 ---

 It happened to you too, didn't it?
 It'll be okay.
 Grab a beverage and relax.
 Listen to some music you might have missed.